Where to Take a Sommelier Course in Paris?

 Because a wine merchant and a sommelier adapt to the person in front of them.

-With us, there are no endless slides: you touch, you taste, you understand and above all, you ask your questions.
+With us, no endless slides: you touch, you taste, you understand and, most importantly, you ask your questions.

-If you are interested, it couldn't be simpler: just go here and specify your request.
+If you're interested, nothing could be simpler: just go here and specify your request.

 But if you want to learn more before taking a course (with us or elsewhere), I advise you to consult the fundamentals below.